New Year, 2003-'04

 We came to a canal that we'd not crossed, right in the path of the way that I thought was toward the Ring road (Boulevard Peripherique, or BP.)
 So that was it for my idea.

 We found ourselves at a roundabout.
 All directions were equal, us not knowing where we were.
 I said "I'm stopping there," and drove into a petrol station.

 We were on a straight route to the way out of town and back north.
 A cop pulled out behind us.
-I watched for a while, but once when I looked again, the car had disappeared.
+I watched for a while, but after a while the car had disappeared.
 [I'd been thinking "no problem; I just won't turn."]

 And, as it came about, we didn't have to turn.
 We didn't even hit the ring road, straight onto the highway (E19?)